 The measurement period is customarily early- to mid-December for annual awards in order to shorten the timeframe between the calculation of the awards and the actual grant date.
-The following table provides the number of shares of restricted stock granted to each NEO in 2023:
+The following table provides the number of shares of restricted stock granted to each NEO in 2024:

 Executive Officer Restricted Stock Granted

-Mr. Lauber 6,926
+Mr. Lauber 12,820

-Ms. Liu 2,972
+Ms. Liu 4,895

-Mr. Klappa 25,751
+Mr. Klappa 30,539

-Ms. Kelsey 1,507
+Ms. Kelsey 2,533

+Mr. Hooper 2,706

-Mr. Garvin 1,342
+Mr. Garvin 2,276

-2023 Performance Units.
-In December 2022, the Compensation Committee approved the grant of performance units to each of our NEOs and approved a pool of performance units that were granted to approximately 165 other employees.
+2024 Performance Units.
+In December 2023, the Compensation Committee approved the grant of performance units to each of our NEOs (other than Mr. Hooper) and approved a pool of performance units that were granted to approximately 155 other employees.
+The Compensation Committee subsequently approved a grant of 2024 performance units to Mr. Hooper, effective April 1, 2024.